 When two people respect each other for who they are, they become equal partners in true earnest.
 It means neither partner dominates the relationship and both are equally heard.
 Respect in a relationship creates space to co-exist without fear of judgment, rejection in love, or a desire for revenge.

 The essence of defining respect in a relationship lies in allowing romantic partners to be their own person, pursue their interests and passions, and yet, find common ground to foster a sense of love, joy and adventure.

-Now, that may sound too idealistic to be true but by focusing on these 21 elements of developing respect in a relationship, you can build a bond that is as close to this Utopian ideal as possible:
+Now, that may sound too idealistic to be true, but by focusing on these 21 elements of developing respect in a relationship, you can build a bond that is as close to this Utopian ideal as possible:

 1. See each other as respect-worthy

 The fact that you chose each other as partners is a testament to the fact that you do admire something about one another.
-If you see signs of lack of respect in the relationship, introspecting about why that is the case can be a good start point.
+If you see signs of lack of respect in the relationship, introspecting about why that is the case can be a good starting point.